pnp/sp-dev-fx-webparts/README.md

 ## Features
 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-- Youttube - How to leverage the Youtube capabilities.
+- Youtube - How to leverage the Youtube capabilities.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-youtube" />